 Wandering jew plants are super easy to propagate.
 Take cuttings that are 3-4″ long, and include a couple of leaf nodes.

 Dip the cut ends into rooting hormone, then stick them in moist soil.
 Don’t allow the soil to dry out, and keep the air around the cuttings humid.
-A propagation chamber makes this super easy.
+A propagation chamber makes this simple.

 They are also simple to root in a vase of water, and you’ll start to see new roots in a matter of days.
 I like to use a clear vase so I can see when the roots start to form.